simonoxen/plastimatch/doc/sphinx/getting_started.rst

    make -j 2

-whereas a user with a quad-core system would type:
+whereas a user with an eight core system would type:

-   make -j 4
+   make -j 8

 You can probably get even better performance by increasing the the number of processes (specified by the -j option)